 - 1. Metric ID: Unique ID provided by agency for the metric.
 Use this ID to reference the correct metric. - 2.
 Actual Result: Actual result measured. - 3.
 Date of Actual Result: End date of the most recent reporting period. - 4.
-Comment: A necessary provide a comment for each actual result reported, if necessary.
+Target Met?: Identify whether the target was Met, Not Met, or Not Met Yet ("Not Met Yet" may be used for interim performance reports). - 5.
+Comment: Comments are required for metrics that have not been met or are not on track.